chippolot/attune/README.md

 An opinionated Windows/Mac dev environment setup tool inspired by [@dhh's Omakub](https://github.com/basecamp/omakub).

 ## Prereqs
-Attune can be used with either Windows or Mac.
+Attune can be used with either Windows or Mac.<br/>
 For Windows, you'll need to have Python3 installed.<br/>
 For Mac, you'll need homebrew and Python3 installed.